Vesondor/majorProjecteer/src/content/homepage/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Tool For Translation Management"
+  title: "Unlock Effortless Translation Management with BorkPrae"
-  content: "BorkPrae is a translation management system (TSM) aimed at the field of Translation with a new solution of Machine learning (OCR) and machine translation.
-The application is marketing toward agencies that are dealing with traditional file management and is also having a problem kick-starting the translation process."
+  content: "BorkPrae is a translation management system (TMS) that revolutionizes the translation process with the power of machine learning (OCR) and machine translation.
+Targeted towards agencies dealing with traditional file management, BorkPrae streamlines and accelerates the translation workflow."
   image: "/images/banner.png"
   button:
     enable: true